-Diarrhea is the passage of feces as unformed or loose stools, usually in increased volume and frequency of passage.
-It is a result of increased speed of passage of fecal material through the intestine combined with decreased absorption of water, nutrients and electrolytes.
-Diarrhea is not a disease, but rather is a symptom of many different diseases.
-There are many causes of diarrhea.
-Diarrhea may occur as the only sign, as one of several symptoms of a more generalized disease problem, or with symptoms that result from prolonged or severe diarrhea.
+Diarrhea is unformed or loose stools, usually with increased amount and frequency.
+It is a result of faster movement of fecal material through the intestine combined with decreased absorption of water, nutrients, and electrolytes.
+Diarrhea is not a disease, but rather is a sign of many different diseases.
+Diarrhea may occur as the only sign or as one of several signs of a more generalized problem, or with signs that result from prolonged or severe diarrhea.

 How can I tell if my cat has diarrhea?